Check in with Ulster County Community College's admissions department for more information on applying.

 Ulster County Community College does not offer early decision or early action.

-It is not competitive to get into Ulster County Community College.
+Getting into Ulster County Community College is not competitive.
 Ulster County Community College has open admissions, which means admission is not competitive and any applicants that met the basic requirements can enroll.

 Schools that are not competitive to get into, like Ulster County Community College, accept virtually all applicants regardless of high school rank or test scores.